ec-jrc/lisflood-lisvap/1_LISVAP_introduction/index.md

 # Introduction

+Before telling you about LISVAP, I first have to introduce you shortly to its big brother "LISFLOOD"...

+## About LISFLOOD

 The LISFLOOD model is a hydrological rainfall-runoff and channel routing model that has been developed by the Floods group of the Natural Hazards project of Joint Research Centre (JRC) of the European Commission (van der Knijff & de Roo, 2008).
 The model is used for the modelling of hydrological processes for large (and often trans-national) catchments, and its main fields of application are flood forecasting, the assessment of river regulation measures, the assessment of the effects of land-use change, and the assessment of the effects of climate change.

-## Simulation of evapo(transpi)ration in LISFLOOD

 Evaporation and water uptake and subsequent transpiration by vegetation are important components of the water balance.
 The simulation of these processes in LISFLOOD involves four steps as visualized in the following figure: